Fact Sheet: Center for Space Medicine

 CSM is an academic home to all physician-astronauts and physician-cosmonauts in the world.

-CSM’s Space Medicine Track, developed between 2009 and 2012, is the first-ever, four-year elective program in space medicine for undergraduate medical students.
+CSM’s Space Medicine Pathway, developed between 2009 and 2012, is the first-ever, four-year elective program in space medicine for undergraduate medical students.

-M.D. graduates have successfully completed the Space Medicine Track in every year since 2012.
+M.D. graduates have successfully completed the Space Medicine Pathway in every year since 2012.

 Baylor attracts exceptional applicants to its M.D. program, and some are drawn to Baylor specifically because of CSM.